OneIdentity/SCALUS/README.md

+# No Mac support in current release.
+Coming soon

 # SCALUS

 SCALUS is an acronym for **Session Client Application Launch Uri System**.
 It was developed as a hackathon project at OneIdentity to aid launching remote sessions from OneIdentity's privileged account management software, [**Safeguard**](https://www.oneidentity.com/one-identity-safeguard).
 It is a general purpose tool that can be used for many different purposes and doesn't require **Safeguard** to use.